hpdobrica/digital-garden-public/Reliability.md

 ---
-title : Service Reliability
+title: Reliability
-notetype : feed
+notetype: feed
-date : 08-01-2022
+date: 08-01-2022
 ---

 A reliable system is a system that continues to work correctly at the desired level of performance even when faced with issues like [[Software Fault|hardware and software faults]] or human errors.